May 12 2008

 Pictures

 I am not even remotely a photographer, and so most of what you’ll see here, should you care to look, might be valued more for the content and not-too-offensive quality of presentation, rather than any particular artfulness of composition.
+Two albums are currently linked, the first containing images of an historic nature related specifically to my home state of New Jersey.
+The second contains featured photos of no particular subject or theme.

 The Mountain Road from Millbrook